Congratulations on being accepted to Windsor Law. You’re on your way to achieving your dreams.

 Your $500 deposit is due by June 1.

-Deposit due date for offers of admission made after June 1, is the same as your offer expiry date.
+The deposit due date for offers of admission made after June 1 is the same as your offer expiry date.

 Please note that failure to pay the deposit by the deadline will lead to forfeiture and lapse of this offer.

 The deposit can be made in one of two ways:

 - By cheque (made payable to the University of Windsor) directly to:

 University of Windsor

 - Using online banking.
 Add the University of Windsor to your list of bill payments.
 Your student ID number is your account number.